An ICS Cyber Vulnerability Beyond Stuxnet

 Ralph Langner and other ICS cyber security experts have warned that the critical ICS vulnerabilities that can cause significant damage and/or personal injuries lie in the functional design of the instrumentation and control systems.
 Additionally, a presentation was made at the October 2013 ICS Cyber Security Conference where a DOD ICS researcher called ICS cyber warfare a “race to the bottom”.
 That is, where sensing and control actually occur.
 The field devices at the level “0” layer do the real time sensing of the physical parameters such as pressure, temperature, flow, voltage, current, chemical composition, etc and send this data to the controllers to make real time changes occurring in milliseconds without any operator intervention.

-A presentation was made at the S4 Conference on Hart vulnerabilities.
+A presentation was made at the S4 Conference on wired Hart vulnerabilities.
 HART stands for Highway Addressable Remote Transducer protocol which is commonly used in many industrial applications at the level 0 layer.
-HART can either be wired or wireless and this vulnerability will affect either.
+HART can either be wired or wireless.
+This vulnerability only affects wired HART.
 Effectively the vulnerability allows several possible outcomes:

 Take over a single device